ciniki/api-taxes/README.md

 api-taxes
 =========

-Tax rates and codes for a business.
+Tax rates and codes for a tenant.

 License
 -------